AlbertoV5/DxTracker-Reaper/README.md

 ![Step4](Guide/step4.gif)

-Step5: Once the script is done, open new project '_dxtracker.RPP'.
+Step5: Once the script is done, open new project '_dxtracker.RPP' in the same directory of the original project.

 ![Step5](Guide/step5.gif)